The Easy Way to Color Code Your Gantt Chart: Color Presets & Tips

 Choosing the Best Colors for Your Gantt Chart

-Deciding which colors to choose for your Gantt chart can be difficult.
-Depending on the context, the type of presentation, or your goals, there are a few different ways you can format it.
+In addition to these systems (and depending on the type of presentation, or your goals), there are a few other ways you can format your Gantt chart.
 Here are a few:

 Your Brand Colors